IndividualGames90/UniPolyCase/README.md

 Players can interract with items on the ground.
 Players can move with basic PC controls and jump.

 All events are registered on network.

+Packages Used:
+Photon Network 2
+DoTween
+Cinemachine
+IndividualGames.Codebase(Partial)
+TextMeshPro